Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Model Description

 \subsection{Insulin Injection Model}

-The insulin injection model is based on the one proposed in \cite{li2009mathematical}.
+In this section, a model for long acting and fast acting insulin injections based on the one from \cite{li2009mathematical} is introduced in \cite{Vahili}.
 Both fast and long acting insulin analogues treatments are considered for the model.
 When analogue insulin is injected, it dissociates from its hexameric form to dimers and monomers which then can penetrate the capillary membrane and get absorbed into the plasma.
 For fast acting insulin, only two compartments are considered: a compartment for insulin in its hexameric form, and a compartment for insulin in its dimeric and monomeric form.
 The following are the equations for fast acting insulin:

-Where $H_{fa}~[\si{mU/dl}]$ is the concentration of injected fast acting insulin in its hecameric form, $D_{fa}~~[\si{mU/dl}]$ is the concentration of insulin in its diameric and monomeric form, $N_{fa}(t)$ is the number of injected fast acting insulin doses until time $t$, $u_{f_{i}}~\units{mU}$ is the amount of injected fast acting insulin, $V_{I}~\units{dl}$ is the injection volume, $b_{fa}~[\si{min^{-1}]}$ is a constant for the infusion of fast acting insulin into the body, $p_{fa}~\units{min^{-1}}$ is a constant diffusion parameter, $q_{fa}~\units{dl^2/mU^2}$ is a constant such that $p_{fa}q_{fa}$ is the parameter for fast acting insulin dimers converting back to hexamers, and $I_{PF}~\units{mU/dl}$ is the insulin concentration in the interstitial periphery compartment.
+Where $H_{fa}~[\si{mU\,dL^{-1}}]$ is the concentration of injected fast acting insulin in its hecameric form, $D_{fa}~~[\si{mU\,dL^{-1}}]$ is the concentration of insulin in its diameric and monomeric form, $N_{fa}(t)$ is the number of injected fast acting insulin doses until time $t$, $u_{f_{i}}~\units{mU}$ is the amount of injected fast acting insulin, $b_{fa}~[\si{min^{-1}]}$ is a constant for the infusion of fast acting insulin into the body, $p_{fa}~\units{min^{-1}}$ is a constant diffusion parameter, $q_{fa}~\units{dL^2\,mU^{-2}}$ is a constant such that $p_{fa}q_{fa}$ is the parameter for fast acting insulin dimers converting back to hexamers, and $I_{PF}~\units{mU\,dL^{-1}}$ is the insulin concentration in the interstitial periphery compartment.
 Parameters for Lispo and Aspart insulin injection are reported in \cite{li2009mathematical}.
-As for long acting insulin, an extra state is added to take into account the increased delay in the dissociation of hexameric insulin to dimers and monomers:
+For long acting insulin, an extra state $B_{la}$ is added in \cite{li2009mathematical} to take into account the increased delay in the dissociation of hexameric insulin to dimers and monomers: